PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-04 19:44:07
+Last updated: 2024-04-04 19:44:40
-Random Quote: Bad guys don't play by the rules.
-That's what makes them bad. - Steve Murphy
+Random Quote: Life hurts.
+The moment you think you've got it all, it smacks you in the face. - Lucien